CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 <details>
 <summary><h2>In conclusion ...</h2></summary>

 Welcome to the end of the hands on tutorial with Git and GitHub!
 You have now been exposed and practiced the basic workflow that is common for collaborating on codebases in open science.
-See the bottom of this issue for instructions about next steps.
+Below summarizes what you have learned and at the very bottom, directs you to future resources on your journey to become a Git and collaborative coding expert!

 ## The conceptual diagram of the workflow you just learned/used